 After his father’s death, Vladimir worked as a trumpeter in the orchestra.
 Four years later, Volodya had a new dream; he decided to become a sailor, but couldn’t enter the military academy because of poor eyesight.

-In 1940 the actor was noticed on the stage and received an offer to play a role in the film directed by Ivan Pyrev.
+In 1940 the actor was noticed on the stage and received an offer to play a role in the film They Met in Moscow directed by Ivan Pyryev.
 Vladimir became widely known after his first role on the silver screen.

-The actor starred in such films as Carnival Night, Uncle Vanya, Woman in White, Ten Little Indians and many others.
+By the way, the actor starred in many films, including Carnival Night, Uncle Vanya, Woman in White, Ten Little Indians and many others.

 In 1942-1943 he worked in the Alma-Ata Russian Drama Theatre.